-Every now and then, you run into a situation, where you’ll need to somehow output the transcript of a console app run.
+Every now and then, you run into a situation, where you’ll need to somehow output the console output of running a console application.
 I’m actually going to argue it happens a lot more often than one would think – in my case, any time a customer requires a webjob or a function, that one would normally deploy to Azure, being ran on the servers of the customer.

 Something breaks or the app crashes, and the error is logged to event log… But just the error, not the whole transcript.
 You’d like to get it all, to figure out what’s actually going on, but event log is not the way to go.

 Or, you’re investigating an error that happened to someone else, but only get screenshots of console or event log errors, whereas you’d want to get all the possible information about the problem instead.

 Solution: redirect the console output directly to a file

 It’s luckily pretty easy.
 There are multiple ways to pipe, dump, mirror or just save the output, but since I hate always googling for them (and for the life of me, I can’t seem to remember it by heart), I’m documenting my preferred way here.

 You can direct the whole console output (and hence the whole PowerShell transcript for your executable) to a text file by doing something like this:

 executable.exe *>&1 > output.txt